 With the rise of Facebook Live and Snapchat, it can seem as though the written word is taking a backseat.

-On the surface, the fusion of journalism and content marketing isn’t all that surprising to consumers or readers on the web, who by now are used to seeing brands developing their own publications, and sections on their favorite news sites, such as the global development section at The Guardian, be supported by a foundation (or major brand).
+On the surface, the fusion of journalism and isn’t all that surprising to consumers or readers on the web, who by now are used to seeing brands developing their own publications, and sections on their favorite news sites, such as the global development section at The Guardian, be supported by a foundation (or major brand).

 From the lens of history, it all makes perfect sense.

 In 1895, William Randolph Hearst were locked in a fierce battle for journalism supremacy.
 The and New York World, published by , and the New York Journal, published by Hearst, were jockeying for attention, one-upping each other with ever-more sensational headlines—even when it meant sacrificing the kind of ethical reporting that had built his reputation on.

 This rivalry tipped the scales from fact-based to more marketable , and 1895 was considered the peak of what is now known as yellow journalism.